 Storage

-Room Temperature Storage: Store these Candy Cane Marshmallows in an airtight container at room temperature for up to several weeks.
+Room Temperature Storage: Store marshmallows in an airtight container at room temperature for up to several weeks.
 Use a piece of wax paper or parchment paper between layers to keep the marshmallows from sticking to each other.

 You can also leave them out in the open (not in a closed container) at room temperature if you like your marshmallows a bit hard / dry.
 If you've ever left Peeps out on the countertop to let them harden, it's the same idea!